 Solar cells made out of silicon currently provide a combination of high efficiency, low cost, and long lifetime.
-Modules are expected to last for 25 years or more, still producing more than 80% of their original power after this time.
+Modules should last for 25 years or more–still producing more than 80% of their original power after this time.

 More sophisticated are the thin-film solar cells.

-A thin-film solar cell is made by depositing one or more thin layers of PV material on a supporting material such as glass, plastic, or metal.
-There are two main types of thin-film PV semiconductors on the market today: cadmium telluride (CdTe) and copper indium gallium diselenide (CIGS).
+These cells are made by depositing one or more thin layers of PV material on a supporting material such as glass, plastic, or metal.
+There are two main types of thin-film PV semiconductors on the market : cadmium telluride (CdTe), and copper indium gallium diselenide (CIGS).
 Both materials can be deposited directly onto either the front or back of the module surface.